Mental health and reintegration

 REINTEGRATION

-We have three services in Dunedin that support people who have been released from prison or forensic services.
+We have two services in Dunedin that support people who have been released from prison or forensic services.

 - Te Whare Manaaki (a Corrections contract) provides intensive support and personal monitoring of people who have multiple and complex reintegrative and rehabilitative needs and benefit from Pact’s approach to support.